Entrepreneurial economics: Schumpeter

 Schumpeter's concept is a synthesis of three different notions of the entrepreneur: risk bearer, innovator and a coordinator.
 He assigned the role of innovator to the entrepreneur, driving economic growth through a process of creative destruction, and not to the capitalist.
 Capitalists supply capital while entrepreneurs innovate.
 He stated that "whatever the type, everyone is an entrepreneur only when he actually carries out a new combination and loses that character as soon as he has built up his business, when he settles to running it as other people run their business."
 The focus here is not on a category of person, but on a function.
 He was perhaps influenced by his family history.

 The Schumpeterian entrepreneur disrupts existing equilibrium.
 Innovation is a chaotic, unpredictable economic process, which cannot be modeled using the equilibrium based analytic methods used in mainstream economic theory.

 Israel Kirzner

-Israel Kirzner, an economist of the Austrian School, sees the entrepreneur as an arbitrageur who is alert to opportunities for profit that exist due to market disequilibrium.
+Israel Kirzner, an economist of the Austrian School, sees the entrepreneur as a discoverer and arbitrageur who is alert to opportunities for profit that exist due to market disequilibrium.
+In contrast to Schumpeter, for Kirzner, entrepreneurs are the "equilibrating force," making ongoing adjustments that contribute to a convergence on equilibrium via the market process.